-"The challenges Australia have had has been a supply problem, pure and simple," Mr Morrison claimed in early April.
+a supply problem, pure and simple," Mr

-"There was over three million doses from overseas that were contracted that never came."
+from overseas that were contracted that

-"The rollout of the vaccine is a debacle," Opposition leader Anthony Albanese countered.
+"The rollout of the vaccine is a debacle,"

 "We now have circumstances whereby just under 20% of aged care residents have been vaccinated.
 They've stopped promising to rollout the vaccine to aged care staff and are now telling aged care staff to check with their GP."